SysManSquad/sysmansquadblogdev/content/posts/2019-12-17-net-101-create-a-basic-lab-network-design/index.md

 * The network identifier for this network is: **fdda:f6d4:f5a2:f1e6:0000:0000:0000:0000**
 * Which can also be written as: **fdda:f6d4:f5a2:f1e6::/64**

-~~I'm not sure how one normally divides up an IPv6 network.~~

-It turns out the minimum size is a /64.
+The smallest normal network size is a **/64**.

 #### The Default Gateway

 What is a gateway?
 What separates it from a router?
 Well, a gateway, or more typically a 'default gateway' is the machine that passes all network traffic meant for another subnet on to the next router.
-While a gateway is a router, not all routers are gateways.
 It is possible that there is more than one router with a presence inside a subnet, and it may be true that traffic bound for one specific network has a router inside your subnet that you can pass traffic to, and it will get there.
 It is more common however, to simply have one router on your network that catches all traffic that leaves the subnet.
 In our case, there will be one router, because there is only one way for traffic to leave our first subnet.

 Once you have selected an address space, your first task will be deciding what address your router or gateway will use.